Everything You Need to Know About Stream-Sniping

-Some games, such as CoD: Black Ops Cold War and Sea of Thieves, have streaming settings that allow you to hide your server name and any other identifying information during broadcasts to make it impossible for targeted attacks to occur.
+Some games, such as CoD: Black Ops Cold War and Sea of Thieves, have streaming settings that allow you to hide your server name and any other identifying information, like your gaming logo, during broadcasts to make it impossible for targeted attacks to occur.

 Always Report Stream Sniping